 Set out from Durban on the warm Indian Ocean coastline, driving to the Ukuhlamba Drakensberg Park in KwaZulu-Natal.
 Take a guided hike in the Drakensberg Mountains, visiting San rock paintings and admiring the views.
-From South Africa's tallest mountains we head into the small inland country of Lesotho, where we walk in the scenic mountains and visit a Basotho village.
+From South Africa's tallest mountains we head into the small landlocked country of Lesotho, where we walk in the scenic mountains and visit a Basotho village.
 Descending from the lofty mountains we travel into the arid Great Karoo to explore the rugged Valley of Desolation and the historic town of Graaff-Reinet.

 Next we embark on a wildlife adventure in Addo Elephant National Park, home to one of Africa's largest elephant populations, along with the rest of the Big Five of Africa, and more.
 Drive to Port Elizabeth Airport where this totally affordable Drakensberg, Lesotho & Addo Accommodated Safari comes to a close.

 This Drakensberg, Lesotho & Addo Accommodated Tour starts in Durban on the east coast of South Africa.

 In the morning you are free to explore before meeting up with your safari guides and fellow travellers, and heading for the Drakensberg Mountains.
 Leaving the stunning golden beaches of the KwaZulu-Natal coast we drive to the incredibly beautiful Ukhahlamba Drakensberg Park.
 Along the way we stop at the place where world-famous Nobel Peace Prize laureate, Nelson Rolihlahla Mandela was arrested in 1962.
 We also stop at Howick Falls to admire the waterfall and pretty views.

 Also known as the Royal Natal National Park this wilderness area is located in the Drakensberg Mountains, South Africa's tallest range.
 The Drakensberg mountain range in South Africa peaks at over 3000 metres and is named after the mountains that look like dragons' backs, derived from Afrikaans.
 The Zulu name - uKhahlamba - is equally descriptive, meaning the 'barrier of spears'.